 The resources available to students in American Studies are as broad as Harvard University itself.
 Our program is guided by a core committee of 15 to 20 faculty members and about 40 additional affiliated faculty members drawn from across the Faculty of Arts and Sciences and several professional schools.
 Our students are free to take courses and pursue dissertation projects with virtually any combination of mentors on campus, creating new constellations of expertise and new approaches to scholarship as they do so.
 The students come together in the American Studies Colloquium (two core courses, one taken in each of the first two years), in a required seminar on professional development in the third year, and in twice annual gatherings for the presentation of prospectuses and dissertation chapters.
 A common study space provides a welcoming home base for mutual support and collegiality.

 Given our large and diverse affiliated faculty, we are able to support an uncommonly broad array of projects.
-We have distinctive strengths in such areas as the study of early America, African and African American studies, Latino/a studies, gender studies, visual and material culture, food studies, environmental history, literary history, music history, religious studies, and the history of capitalism.
-The program has a strong record of admitting and supporting students from diverse backgrounds, and our placement record is equally strong, with many tenure-track positions among the varied professional trajectories.
+We have distinctive strengths in such areas as the study of early America, African American studies, Latinx studies, indigenous studies, gender studies, performance studies, carceral studies, visual and material culture, food studies, environmental history, literary history, music history, religious studies, and the history of capitalism.

 We welcome applications from students with a wide variety of backgrounds and interests.
 When applying, you must include a writing sample.
 Examples include a term paper, senior thesis, master’s essay, or a collection containing several examples of written work.
 The writing sample document may be of any length; there is no page limit.